Scanbot SDK has been acquired by Apryse! Learn more

 Scanbot SDK at a glance

-The Scanbot Barcode Scanner SDK leverages on-device processing – no connection to third-party servers, no usage-tracking.
-This helps you comply with strict data security regulations, such as CPRA and GDPR, and also ensures uninterrupted performance in areas with spotty connectivity.
+The Scanbot Barcode Scanner SDK exclusively uses on-device processing.
+Consequently, there are no connections to third-party servers, nor is there any usage tracking.
+For one, this helps you comply with strict data security regulations, such as CPRA and GDPR.
+For another, it ensures uninterrupted performance in areas with spotty connectivity.

-It supports all common 1D and 2D barcodes, and many more.
-Even more specific barcodes, such as the USPS Intelligent Mail Barcode, can be scanned.
-The SDK also includes data parsers for 2D barcodes that contain structured data, such as the PDF417 on US driver’s licenses
+The SDK supports all common 1D and 2D barcodes, as well as a large range of niche industry barcodes – the USPS Intelligent Mail Barcode, for instance.
+The SDK also includes data parsers for 2D barcodes that contain structured data, such as the PDF417 on US driver’s licenses.

 All of this is included in a flat annual fee.
-This fixed-price model enables you to calculate your costs accurately and grow your business operations without growing expenses.
+The fixed-price model enables you to calculate your costs accurately – and to grow your business operations without increasing your expenses.

 Start testing today

-Experience for yourself how the Scanbot Barcode Scanner SDK performs and try our free barcode scanner demo apps.
+Experience the Scanbot Barcode Scanner SDK’s performance for yourself by trying our free barcode scanner demo apps.
 You can also integrate the Scanbot SDK into your app with a free trial license and test it without restrictions for seven days.

 If you want to build your own barcode scanning app in just a few minutes, you can do so thanks to the Web Barcode Scanner SDK and its Ready-to-Use UI Components.